taligentx/dscKeybusInterface/README.md

 * Auxiliary alarm: `a`
 * Panic alarm: `p`
 * Door chime: `c`
-* Reset (unconfirmed): `r`
+* Reset: `r`
-* Exit (unconfirmed): `x`
+* Exit: `x`
 * Right arrow (unconfirmed): `>`
 * Left arrow (unconfirmed): `<`

 ## Notes
-* To ensure that every Keybus command is processed, `handlePanel()` should be called at least every ~46ms - this is the transmit time for the shortest Keybus command tracked for status (command `0x05`).
 * Support for the esp32 and other platforms depends on adjusting the code to use their platform-specific timers.
-In addition to hardware interrupts to capture the DSC clock, this library uses platform-specific timer interrupts to capture the DSC data line 250us after the clock changes in a non-blocking way (without using `delayMicroseconds()`).
+In addition to hardware interrupts to capture the DSC clock, this library uses platform-specific timer interrupts to capture the DSC data line in a non-blocking way 250us after the clock changes (without using `delayMicroseconds()`).
 This is necessary because the clock and data are asynchronous - I observed keypad data delayed up to 160us after the clock falls.

 ## References
 [AVR Freaks - DSC Keybus Protocol](https://www.avrfreaks.net/forum/dsc-keybus-protocol): An excellent discussion on how data is sent on the Keybus.